wasi-master/rich-rst/README.md

 - Fix a bug where newlines weren't replaced with spaces as they should be
 - Also get lexer name from format for literal codeblocks

+## [1.1.1]

+- Fix default lexer not being used sometimes
+- Improve formatting for html with raw tag
+- Add hide-error option for the CLI